Skip to content

 Positioning: What Makes You Different

-Every jewelry brand needs a clear position in the market.
+Every jewelry brand needs a clear position.
 Are you the accessible luxury option?
 The heritage craftsperson?
-The innovative designer?
-Positioning isn't about being everything — it's about being the obvious choice for a specific customer.
-We cover how to identify and own your position.
+The bold designer doing something nobody else is?
+Positioning is about being the obvious choice for a specific customer.
+Not being everything to everyone.

 02